MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 [!NOTE]: if you see the message _No module named past_ when running the scripts please execute `pip install future`.

-This tutorial code assumes you are using 64bit version of Python, either 3.4 or 3.5 on Windows or 3.4 on Linux, since the required Fast R-CNN DLL files under [utils](https://github.com/Microsoft/CNTK/tree/release/latest/Examples/Image/Detection/FastRCNN/BrainScript/fastRCNN/utils) are prebuilt for those versions.
+This tutorial code assumes you are using 64bit version of Python 3.5 or 3.6, since the required Fast R-CNN DLL files under [utils](https://github.com/Microsoft/CNTK/tree/release/latest/Examples/Image/Detection/FastRCNN/BrainScript/fastRCNN/utils) are prebuilt for those versions.
 If your task requires the use of a different Python version, please recompile these DLL files yourself in the correct environment (see [below](#pre-compiled-binaries-for-bounding-box-regression-and-non-maximum-suppression)).

 The tutorial further assumes that **the folder where cntk.exe resides is in your PATH environment variable**.
 (To add the folder to your PATH you can run the following command from a command line (assuming the folder where cntk.exe is on your machine is C:\src\CNTK\x64\Release): `set PATH=C:\src\CNTK\x64\Release;%PATH%`.)

 ### Pre-compiled binaries for bounding box regression and non maximum suppression

 The folder `Examples\Image\Detection\FastRCNN\BrainScript\fastRCNN\utils` contains pre-compiled binaries that are required for running Fast R-CNN.
-They versions that are currently contained in the repository are Python 3.4 and 3.5 for Windows and Python 3.4 for Linux, all 64 bit.
+They versions that are currently contained in the repository are Python 3.5 and 3.6, all 64 bit.
 If you need a different version you can compile it following these steps:

 * `git clone --recursive https://github.com/rbgirshick/fast-rcnn.git`
 * `cd $FRCN_ROOT/lib`